ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Why JavaScript Will Mess With Your Head Until You Know It Cold - <a href="https://medium.com/@ashot.bes/why-javascript-will-mess-with-your-head-until-you-know-it-cold-a5629c490b2e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ashot Arakelyan`**

+<blockquote>JavaScript looks like “just a scripting language,” but it’s a shape-shifting, callback-cursing, prototype-haunted beast.
+Miss one of these…
+Continue reading on Medium »</blockquote>

+<h3>2.
+7 JavaScript Mistakes I Kept Repeating Until They Cost Me Hours - <a href="https://medium.com/@definecode.ai/7-javascript-mistakes-i-kept-repeating-until-they-cost-me-hours-8b85591199b9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>These bugs weren’t hard to fix; they were hard to notice.
+Here are the JavaScript pitfalls I tripped over again and again (and how I…
+Continue reading on Medium »</blockquote>

+<h3>3.
 Building My First Real-Time JavaScript App with WebSockets and Express - <a href="https://medium.com/@kainatnafees/building-my-first-real-time-javascript-app-with-websockets-and-express-428dce6e4922?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>I always thought JavaScript was just for front-end click events — until I built a real-time chat app using WebSockets and Express.
 Here’s…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Map vs Set in JavaScript: Understanding the Differences and When to Use Each - <a href="https://medium.com/@anton.machula.work/map-vs-set-in-javascript-understanding-the-differences-and-when-to-use-each-a505a940ddde?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Map vs Set in JavaScript: Understanding the Differences and When to Use Each - <a href="https://javascript.plainenglish.io/map-vs-set-in-javascript-understanding-the-differences-and-when-to-use-each-a505a940ddde?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Anton Machula`**

 <blockquote>JavaScript has long relied on two primary complex data structures — Object for storing keyed data and Array for ordered lists.
 But as…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 10 Deprecated JavaScript APIs Haunting Your Codebase - <a href="https://medium.com/@awwwesssooooome/10-deprecated-javascript-apis-haunting-your-codebase-4336cf42ed8f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Awwwesssooooome`**

 <blockquote>JavaScript never stops evolving, but legacy APIs cling to codebases like digital ghosts.
 Using deprecated features risks security holes…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 Build a Custom Website Using HTML CSS JavaScript and PHP - <a href="https://medium.com/@noman-mustafa/build-a-custom-website-using-html-css-javascript-and-php-3801fd32b701?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Noman Mustafa`**

 <blockquote>From Design to Deployment: Create Custom Websites Using HTML, CSS, JavaScript, and PHP
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 JavaScript Form Validation Basics: No Libraries, Perfect for Beginners! - <a href="https://medium.com/@developerawam/javascript-form-validation-basics-no-libraries-perfect-for-beginners-65671e9470d3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>Learn how to validate forms using pure JavaScript — no frameworks needed!
 Check for empty inputs, valid emails, and strong passwords
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 25 JavaScript Shortcuts That Will Make You a Code Wizard
  or maybe just help you not lose your mind… - <a href="https://medium.com/@javaScriptwithvinay/25-javascript-shortcuts-that-will-make-you-a-code-wizard-or-maybe-just-help-you-not-lose-your-mind-17ef83cd65b9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript With Vinay`**